 Stay safe with World Nomads travel safety alerts - follow us

-US embassy in Cambodia reports significant increase in crime; robbery and burglary nd advises to keep rooms locked securely.about 6 years ago
+US embassy in Cambodia reports significant increase in crime; robbery and burglary nd advises to keep rooms locked securely.over 6 years ago

 US warns citizens in Cambodia to take care in Khmer holiday season.
-Excessive alcohol use by many causes high risk of crime and assault.about 6 years ago
+Excessive alcohol use by many causes high risk of crime and assault.over 6 years ago

 Thai-Cambodia tension.
 Thailand objects to Cambodia push for World Heritage Listing of Preah Vihear Temple on Sunday. http://bit.ly/bIZcSFover 6 years ago